• Skip to primary navigation

 Italian Anise Cookies will keep well in an airtight container for up to 1 week.

 You can also freeze these cookies in a few ways.
 The first is to freeze the unbaked dough after you roll it into balls.
-To bake, simply defrost on lined baking sheets and bake as per the recipe card.
+To bake, thaw on lined baking sheets and bake as per the recipe card.
 The second method is to freeze unglazed cookies in a sealed container for up to 3 months.
-To serve, defrost and glaze.
-You can freeze the glazed Anise Cookies, but just remember that the sprinkles could bleed into the glaze when they defrost.
+To serve, thaw, and glaze.
+You can freeze the glazed Anise Cookies, but remember that the sprinkles could bleed into the glaze as the cookies thaw.

 Overhead view of cookies with white icing and rainbow sprinkles on a black wire rack.

-Whisk the eggs with the sugar really well.
+• Whisk the eggs with the sugar well.
 The mixture will be thick and light in color.

 What do Anise Cookies taste like?

 The flavor of anise is a lovely warm fragrance, very similar to liquorice.
-My Italian Anise Cookies taste like sweet liquorice in cookie form.
-Of course, this is a very polarizing flavor - you either love it or hate it!
-But if you don’t like anise flavor, I’ve included lot’s of variations for the anise extract in this post.
+My Italian Anise Cookies taste like sweet licorice in cookie form.
+Of course, this is a very polarizing flavor – you either love it or hate it!
+But if you don’t like anise flavor, I’ve included lots of variations for the anise extract in this post.

 What are some good substitutes for anise extract?

-I prefer to use anise extract to flavor for this recipe as it is stronger and it only requires a small amount.
-But you could also use liquorice extract or an anise flavored liqueur like Anisette, Pastis, Ouzo, or Sambuca instead.
+I prefer to use anise extract to flavor this recipe as it is stronger and it only requires a small amount.
+But you could also use licorice extract or an anise-flavored liqueur like Anisette, Pastis, Ouzo, or Sambuca instead.

 Can I freeze Italian Anise Cookies?

 Absolutely!
 Italian Anise Cookies freeze very well.
 My preference is to freeze the unglazed cookies in an airtight container.
-When you’re ready to serve, defrost them and glaze.
+When you’re ready to serve, thaw and glaze.
 I have tried freezing glazed Anise Cookies and they did turn out fine.
-But just be aware that the sprinkles could bleed into the glaze when they defrost.
+But just be aware that the sprinkles could bleed into the glaze when they thaw.

 Serving Suggestions